Visionatrix/Visionatrix/docs/ScalingInformation.rst

 .. note:: ``VIX_PORT`` will be ignored, if a port is required, **VIX_HOST** should include it.

-    ``DATABASE_URI`` will ignored in this scenario as well, as the worker does not need it.
+    ``DATABASE_URI`` will be ignored in this scenario as well, as the worker does not need it.

 In this use case, the **vix_tasks_files** directory will contain only temporary files; after uploading results to the Server, the results from the worker instance will be cleared.